Last updated: May 2026

 - Use the number on invoices

-- Reference the TIN in all future tax filings
+- Reference the TIN in future tax filings

-Most tax registration applications are processed within several business days if:
+Most applications are processed within several business days if:

 - Business details are accurate